craig8196/the-river-protocol/PROTOCOL.md

 The peer should still report statistics (sent/received) every ping so packet drop rate can be determined.

+## User ID
+The ID field in an OPEN request is discarded.
+However, it could be used to map to a specific login key.

 ## Sequence Numbers
+The sequence numbers may start at any value before to 2^30.
+However, whatever is chosen by the connecting party must be used for a time before resetting.
+Resetting the sequence numbers also resets nonce and keys to prevent obscure attacks with packet replay.
 TODO TCP recommends random initial sequence number to avoid stail packets...
 TODO does this apply?
 TODO can an issue arise if a connection on the same ports is opened/closed in quick succession??